 Dr. Leung has been to a variety of venues to present her signature workshop aimed at encouraging students, faculty, and professionals to find and pursue their passion in science.
 This workshop provides insights and… Continue reading

 Kenneth Craft is a Fortran Technical Consulting Engineer at Intel, Inc. He has studied and worked with high performance computing (HPC) for the last 8 years.
 He has worked with a variety of companies to help modernize their code.
-He has also worked with Universities to bridge the gap in curriculum to help… Continue reading
+He has also worked with Universities to bridge the gap in curriculum to help build stronger,… Continue reading

 SIAM has a great opportunity for anyone hoping to get help communicating their research!